ShaunCurtis/Blazr.Weather/Documents/CQS.md

 The Blazor.Antimony package provides the basic infrastructure for impkementing CQS.
 You can read up about CQS elsewhere, so I'll assume you either alreeady know what CQS is, or have now acquainted yourself.

-The data pipeline are three distinct pathways:
+The data pipeline has three distinct pathways:

 1. Commands - a Create/Update/Delete command to the datastore.
 2. Item Query - a request for a single item based on their unique identifier